dice-group/IndEL/README.md

 ## Experiments
-IndEL was used to evaluate cutting-edge EL systems in multilingual settings using [the GERBIL framework](https://github.com/dice-group/gerbil).
+To showcase the utility of IndEL as a benchmark dataset, it was used to evaluate cutting-edge EL systems in multilingual settings using [the GERBIL framework](https://github.com/dice-group/gerbil).
 The EL systems included [Babelfy](http://babelfy.org/), [DBpedia Spotlight](https://www.dbpedia-spotlight.org/), [MAG](https://github.com/dice-group/AGDISTIS), and [WAT](https://sobigdata.d4science.org/web/tagme/wat-api).
 Steps to perform the evaluation can be found [here](https://github.com/dice-group/gerbil/wiki/How-to-setup-GERBIL).
-Evaluation results are as follows.
+Evaluation results are as follows:
 |Metrics         |Babelfy   |DBpedia Spotlight|MAG     |WAT        |
 |----------------|----------|-----------------|--------|-----------|
 |General Domain  						   |